EthanZ16/weather_app/README.md

 ## Graphical Abstract
 ## Purpose of the software
-1. Software development process:Agile
+1. ## Software development process:Agile
-2. Reasons
+2. ## Reasons
-This is a comprehensive weather query application that allows users to search for weather information by city name.
-The application provides current weather conditions, forecasts, and weather alerts in a user-friendly interface with both light and dark themes.
+Weather query system is a widely used software.
+Its competitors are not only other weather software, but also the weather query system that comes with the mobile phone.
+If we want to seize the first opportunity in the market, we need to achieve Time to Market.
+- Requirements change with user feedback:
+  Initially we only considered basic data, but as development progresses, users may also have strong demands for other indices such as customs and air pressure.

 ## Software Purpose
 The purpose of this application is to provide users with accurate and timely weather information to help them plan their activities.
 It serves as a practical tool for checking weather conditions in various locations around the world, with special support for major international cities.